-In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+To ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) has regulations that limit the amount of certain contaminants that can be found in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water that must provide the same protection for public health.